pbrisson85/runReportsOnPrem/README.md

 #### Goals:

+### I now realize that this app is NOT a sales reporting app. it is a reporting app period.
+I will switch naming over to reportGenerator.
+The routines and routes will be report specific.
+They will take same input filters and will use all the same queries.
+It is just what cols do you want to include, what filters do you want by default (different reports can generate different config settings by default.)

 - Priorities:

   ### Need a master file of all country codes to validate the ship to country against in generateSales